fis/aoc/docs/2021-notes.md

 ### Burlesque

-I will hopefully eventually sort this out.
-But for now, here's an entirely theoretical solution (explicit generation of cubes + union and list difference builtins); it can do the tiny example, but not really anything more than that.
+For Burlesque, I have only either sort but unfeasibly slow or feasibly fast but uncomfortably long solutions today.

+This one-liner explicitly generates the lists of lit cubes, and uses the union and list difference builtins to update it as required:

 ```
 ln{:><L[12<=}f[{}+]{"[=., ]"jsrg_j2enri2co{^pr@}m[{cp}r[)FLj{UN}j{\\}jL[2==ie}r[L[